 Chateau de Respide

-Wednesday the 25th September 2013
+Wednesday, the 25th of September, 2013

 Chateau Haut Bacalan

 I tasted red Haut Bacalan and d'Eck.
-Haut Bacalan is 7 ha planted with 55% Merlot + 40% C.Sauvignon + 5% Petit Verdot, vines are 14 years old on average and d'Eck is 5 ha planted with 70% Merlot + 25% C.Sauvignon + 5% Petit Verdot vines are on average 13 years old.
+Haut Bacalan is 7 ha planted with 55% Merlot + 40% C.Sauvignon + 5% Petit Verdot, vines are 14 years old on average, and d'Eck is 5 ha planted with 70% Merlot + 25% C.Sauvignon + 5% Petit Verdot vines are on average 13 years old.
 Vinification for both wines is in stainless steel vats and aging in new oak barrels for 14 months.

-I did also taste his Champagne, Brut Nature 2004 (100% Chardonnay), which was very creamy and complex.
+I also did taste his Champagne Brut Nature 2004 (100% Chardonnay), which was very creamy and complex.